brianwx5/intro_to_devops/Module_F/README.md

 **Congratulations you've just executed shell commands across a `stack` via `ssh`!**

-Building on our previous lessons you can image the possibilities:
+Building on our previous lessons you can imagine the possibilities:

 You can `apk add wget` across you `stack` to install `wget`